lidiiadevs/lidiiadevs/README.md

-# 👋Hi, I'm Lidiia Diachkovskaia
+# 👋 Hi, I'm Lidiia Diachkovskaia
 ___
 ## ✨ About Me
 iOS developer and mobile app builder with 3+ years of experience shipping apps to the App Store and GooglePlay.